GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit.md

 <img src="https://developers.google.com/experts/img/user/104200463293521594749.jpg" class="round-photo">
 </a>

+[Daniel](https://twitter.com/danicuki) is a entrepreneur, founder and CTO at Playax, a music intelligence and analytics platform.
+Before Playax he worked for two years as CTO at Elo7 – the biggest crafts marketplace in Brazil and became venture advisor at Monashees Capital.
+He is also a Computer Science PhD candidate at University of São Paulo – IME-USP.
+His PhD research in on Software Startups Ecosystems and Entrepreneurship.
+He mastered in Computer Science in University of São Paulo in 2009, with the Thesis Patterns for Introducing New Ideas in the Software Industry.

-[Daniel](http://www.agileandart.com/about/) started developing software in Brazil when he was 10, on his TK-3000 Basic 2MB RAM computer.
+Daniel started developing software in Brazil when he was 10, on his TK-3000 Basic 2MB RAM computer.
 He worked as a consultant and software developer in many companies.
 In 2001, he worked for an Internet startup in Italy.
 In 2006 he joined Locaweb, the biggest web hosting company in Brazil and worked there for 5 years as developer and tech lead in infrastructure team.
 In 2010, he organized the first DevOpsDays Brazil.
-For two years, was CTO at Elo7 - the biggest crafts marketplace in Brazil.
+Daniel is an active member in the agile and software development communities, speaker in many conferences such as QCON, Agile Brasil, TDC, DevCamp, Agile Trends and others.

 ##### Didier Girard